MicrosoftDocs/power-automate-docs/articles/teams/create-flows-power-apps-app.md

 [!INCLUDE [cc-beta-prerelease-disclaimer.md](../includes/cc-beta-prerelease-disclaimer.md)]

 You can build flows to customize and add further value to Microsoft Teams from within the new Power Apps app in Teams.
 You can create [instant](../introduction-to-button-flows.md), [scheduled](../run-scheduled-tasks.md), and [automated](../get-started-logic-flow.md) flows, with access to over 350 connectors.
-This includes a connector to work with [Project Oakdale Tables](/powerapps/teams/create-table) within Teams as well.
+This includes a connector to work with [Project Oakdale tables](/powerapps/teams/overview-data-platform#tables-in-project-oakdale) within Microsoft Teams as well.

 > [!NOTE]
 > - This is a preview feature.